air/configtest/README.md

 Requirements:

+- DONE Be able to spin up a new droplet and have it automatically in config management.
 - Be able to spin up a new droplet and have it ready to go with Docker and my preferred env.
 - Take an action across all Docker droplets.
 - Chromebook (and other clients like vagrant on Windows) register with config master for env updates.
 SECURITY!